arpitbbhayani/articles/blogs/the-weird-walrus.md

 What! it worked!
 How?
 What happened here?
 Just by wrapping the statement by parenthesis made an invalid Syntax valid?
 Isn't it weird?
 This behavior is pointed out in a Github repository called [wtf-python](https://github.com/satwikkansal/wtfpython#-first-things-first-).
 The theoretical explanation for this behavior is simple; Python disallows non-parenthesized Assignment Expressions but it allows non-parenthesized assignment statements.

-In this essay, we dig deep into CPython and find out hows' and the whys'.
+In this essay, we dig deep into CPython and find out hows and the whys.

-# The hows' and the whys'
+# The hows and the whys

 Few points to note: